yihuai-gao/yihuai-gao.github.io/_pages/about.md

 Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.

+I am Yihuai Gao (高义淮), currently a senior undergraduate in the department of Electronic Engineering at Tsinghua University.
+I am fortunate to visit the [MIT Quantum Photonics Group](https://www.rle.mit.edu/qp/) and was advised by Prof. Dirk Englund in the summer of 2022.
+My research interest includes quantum technology, imaging and AI for science.